aaronbloomfield/ccc/hws/tokens/index.md

 One you have thoroughly tested your ERC-20 token in Remix, you should deploy it to our private Ethereum blockchain.
 How to do this was covered in the [dApp Introduction](../dappintro/index.html) assignment, which you may want to refer back to.
 You have to deploy this part and the next part from the same account, and you will have to submit that account address at the end.

-Save the contract address it was deployed to, as well as the transaction hash from that transaction, as you will need to submit those at the end of this assignment.
+Save the contract address it was deployed to from that transaction, as you will need to submit those at the end of this assignment.

 #### Part 1, task 6: Send me some money!